sirjonasxx/G-ExtensionStore/README.md

    * You're also allowed to use techniques to detect headers IDs at runtime
    * Only if the above 2 are not applicable, you can require the user to enter header IDs manually
 * Your extension is not malicious & is not aimed at disturbing the game
+* Your extension must be open-source _(exceptions are possible, contact me for that)_

 **Framework requirements**:
 * The framework you use must implement the (latest) G-Earth extension API correctly